aranya-project/aranya-embedded/docs/conf-demo-spec.md

 In the demo we want to show the easy onboarding and off-boarding of devices and the assignment roles and permissions using the admin station.

 On the microcontrollers, we want each to have an assigned color, a button, and and multi color LED.
 When the button is pressed the others devices should light up in the assigned color.
 Communication between devices should be via IR.
 Using IR will allow us to easy partition and degrade the network.
 Each microcontroller will be labeled with a specific color to indicate what color it will change the network to when pressed.
+We will either need to label the microcontrollers with their associated colors, or have the LED light up with it's assigned color.

 The code listing need only show the calls to the Aranya APIs and we should attempt to fit it on a single page emphasizing how easy it is to integrate Aranya in to a system.